Sue: It’s the Bristol Boys.

 Sue: Bollocks.
 Jason and the Argonauts was great.
-Jason and the Argonauts had sword fighting skeletons and scary monsters in it.
-This didn’t even have a real cave.
+Jason and the Argonauts had sword-fighting skeletons and scary monsters in it.
+This rubbish doesn’t even have a real cave!

 K9 isn’t convinced, either.

-Sue: That reminds me, am I allowed to give negative scores?top
+Sue: That reminds me, am I allowed to give negative scores?

 Sue: What can I say?
 I liked K9.